xcv58/selection-menu/README.md

 * Clicking outside the popover *always* closes the menu (fixes [selection-sharer #11](https://github.com/xdamman/selection-sharer/issues/11))
 * `onselect` event
 * Dynamic menu depending on the content of the selection
+* Selection and menu are preserved when scrolling the document via the scrollbar thumb

 ## Usage